wheelcomplex/quicktemplate/README.md

       * Combining arbitrary Go files with template files in template packages.
       * Performance optimizations.

-  * *What's the difference between quicktemplate and [razor](https://github.com/mgutz/razor)?*
+  * *What's the difference between quicktemplate and [gorazor](https://github.com/sipin/gorazor)?*

-    `Razor` is similar to `quicktemplate` in the sense it converts templates into Go code.
+    `Gorazor` is similar to `quicktemplate` in the sense it converts templates into Go code.
     But it mises the following useful features:

-      * Clear syntax insead of hard-to-understand `magic` stuff.
+      * Clear syntax insead of hard-to-understand magic stuff.
       * Performance optimizations.